federaspa/uC-OSII-Task-Scheduling/README.md

     After generating a random number, the task enters a loop that runs for a duration equal to the random number, with an iteration time of 200 milliseconds.
-Therefore, the loop will execute random_number / 0.2 times (i.e., 5 \* random_number times) before exiting.

-    Assuming that the rand() values are uniformly distributed and that the ones value is equally likely to be any number between 0 and 8 (the maximum value that can be read from the switches), we can estimate the expected number of loop iterations as follows:$$expected\_iterations = (8 + 1) * (5 * (8 / 2 + 1)) = 225$$ So we can expect this task to be executed approximately 225 times per second, on average.
+    We can expect this task to be executed approximately 225 times per second, on average.
 However, it's worth noting that this is just an estimate and that the actual number of executions will vary depending on the randomness of the rand() function and the specific values of the ones data.

--   Task3: this task is waiting for the value of the PostButton mailbox.
+-   Task3: This task is waiting for the value of the PostButton mailbox.
     When the value is 8, it will print the final time and turn off the LEDs.